 POSTED BY January 26, 2019 COMMENTS (36)ON

-Do you know that, as per Indian health statistics, every year 3 % of population go below poverty line due to the heavy spending on illnesses?
+Do you know that, as per Indian health statistics, every year 3 % of the population go below the poverty line due to the heavy spending on illnesses?

-It means, because of large financial outgo for treatments, every year 3% of population, drop down to one level below their present class i.e. high class people become middle and middle transforms to lower class.
-So, Imagine how badly our financial life may get affected, if we do not have a proper source of funding at the time of facing non-curable disease.
+It means, because of large financial outgo for treatments, every year 3% of the population, drop down to one level below their present class i.e. high-class people become middle and middle transforms to lower class.
+So, Imagine how badly our financial life may get affected if we do not have a proper source of funding at the time of facing non-curable diseases.

-The probability of we getting affected by life threatening diseases are getting higher day by day.
+The probability of getting affected by life-threatening diseases are getting higher day by day.